Borton Lab

 We aim at determining how sensorimotor cortex in nonhuman primates contributes to the control of volitional adjustments to locomotion in an adaptive manner.
 The ability to modify gait with precise, voluntary adjustments is what allows animals to navigate complex terrains and to execute skilled actions during ongoing pursuits.
 Beyond the relevance to the basic neuroscience of sensorimotor control of locomotion, the aims of the project are essential for the development of new mobility therapies, including brain-machine interfaces, for restoring walking and volitional leg control in people with paralysis.
 We are recruiting exceptional doctoral students to peform this exciting computational and experimental research.
 See here for more details on the project.

-Interested candidates should applt to the Brown University Biomedical Engineering Doctoral Program
+Interested candidates should apply to the Brown University Biomedical Engineering Doctoral Program or the Brown University Neuroscience Graduate Program

 We aim to build a modeling tool to study human microglia in health and in disease, with specific applicaiton to glial contributions to Alzheimer's Disease pathogenesis.
 We focus on the neuroinflammatory mechanisms of Alzheimer's Disease.
 We are developing a hybrid in vitro model to study human iPSC-derived microglia (iMGs) in a 3D xenoculture system.
 See here for more details on the project.

-Interested candidates should applt to the Brown University Biomedical Engineering Doctoral Program
+Interested candidates should apply to the Brown University Biomedical Engineering Doctoral Program

 Masters student openings